Cruz75/PGA-Tour-2k25-Calculator-PRO/README.md

 If you find the PRO version useful and want to show your appreciation for the hundreds of hours invested in its development, please consider making a donation via the Itch.io page.
 Every contribution helps keep the project alive!

 ## License
 This software is distributed as Freeware.
-The terms of use are included in each download package (`LICENSE.txt`).
+The terms of use are included in each download package (`EULA.txt`).
 The source code is not public.